End Missouri's Judicial Death Penalty Loophole

 The State of Missouri has the opportunity—and responsibility—to end this injustice.

 We urge Missouri Gov. Kehoe to act now.
-No judge should have the unilateral power to impose the ultimate, irreversible punishment.
+No judge should have the immense burden or unilateral power to impose this irreversible punishment.
 Justice demands juries—not individual judges—make life-and-death decisions, and only with unanimity.

 Sign this petition to urge the State of Missouri to end their judicial death penalty loophole once and for all.